HanaAhmedMahmoud/Code-Blue/README.md

 ### 24/04/2025

 Angelique
 - Import base components for health and hurtbox.
-To be implemented...
+- Implemented these for zombies. -> Can take damage, die.
+- Added player projectile attack. -> Left click.